adefoluso/person-api/README.md

 Before you begin, ensure you have the following:

 - [Node.js](https://nodejs.org/) installed on your machine.
-- A database system (PostgreSQL) for this instance i used the postgress instance on supabase .
+- A database system (PostgreSQL) for this project, i used the postgress instance on supabase
+- Sequelize ORM.

 ### Setup the project